Aube33/aube33.github.io/README.md

 # ALBUMS COVER GRID GENERATOR

-## Create your own wallpaper for your phone with a cool grid of your favorites albums cover !
+## Create your own wallpaper for your phone or desktop with a cool grid of your favorites albums cover !

 ## ⚠️ **Warning** :
   - This project is currently in beta, some bugs can appears during your creation !
-  - Only phone wallpapers are working for the moment !

 ## 🌐 **Website** :
   **→** [Click on me](https://aube33.github.io) to access !